-- The weekly WeBWork coursework exercises will be released every Wednesday before 9:00 pm.
+- The weekly WeBWork coursework exercises will be released every Tuesday NOON.

 - Our MATH1010 TAs will demonstrate a few worked examples for you every Thursday in our regular face-to-face Tutorial class and provide you with a Q&A activity.

-- Please submit the weekly WeBWork coursework answers every Friday before the noon.
+- Please submit the weekly WeBWork coursework answers every next Tuesday before 11:59 AM.